OisinCruise/questsdg-sie/README.md

 ## Project Idea

-This project extends the existing Quest:SDG experience by creating 17 unique interactive mini-scenes, one for each UN Sustainable Development Goal.
-When users interact with any of the 17 SDG blocks in the current Quest:SDG environment, they will be surrounded by an immersive scene featuring 'Sustainabot', a comical "Sustainability Warden" character.
+This project extends the existing Quest:SDG experience by creating unique interactive mini-scenes for the UN Sustainable Development Goals, specificaly Goals 1, 2, 3, and 12.
+When users interact with relevant SDG blocks in the current Quest:SDG environment, they will be surrounded by an immersive scene featuring 'Sustainabot', a comical "Sustainability Warden" character.

 ### Core Mechanics
 - **Block Interaction**: Users trigger scenes by specific hand gesture or button to activate the mini-scene of each SDG block